Using Adventitious Carbon for Charge Correcting

 Adventitious carbon C 1s curve-fitting parameters [1].

 Spectra from insulating samples can then be charge corrected by shifting all peaks to the adventitious C 1s spectral component (C-C, C-H) binding energy set to 284.8 eV.
 There is certainly error associated with this assignment.
 Swift [2] lists a number of studies showing errors ranging from ±0.1eV to ±0.4 eV.
 “Newer” studies (late 1970's) range from ±0.1 to ±0.3 eV.
 “Older” studies (late 1960's to early 1970's) were in the ±0.4eV range - however, reproducibility and resolution of the spectrometers of the time may have played a role.
 Barr's [3] work from 1995 states that error in using adventitious carbon is ±0.2 eV.
 Our work [4] in 2002 also suggests error in the ±0.2eV to ±0.3eV range.
 Experience with numerous conducting samples (1995 to present) and a routinely calibrated instrument have shown that the C 1s signal generally ranges from 284.7 eV to as high as 285.2 eV [5].
 Reference [1] presents a detailed assessment of the analysis of insulating samples from a multi-user facility from over a 5-year period that showed an adventitious C 1s (C-C, C-H) binding of 284.91 eV ±0.25eV.
+A similar study confirming the utility of the adventitious carbon technique with a similar multi-user facility analysis has been published by Morgan [6].

 For organic systems, especially polymers, it is convenient to charge correct to the C-C, C-H signal set to 285.0 eV.
 This makes for easier comparison to the polymer handbook [7] which uses this number for charge correction.